AdamSobieski/Nifty/OVERVIEW.md

 foaf:knows(_:bob, _:alice).
 ```

-and we can represent n-ary formulas, in this case ternary:
+and we can similarly represent n-ary formulas, in this case ternary:

 ```
 @prefix example: <http://example.com/>.